-

 Aug 16-Sept 1, 2023: Nootbaar was forced to leave the game in the top of the sixth inning after fouling a bouncing ball off his groin.
 Nootbaar went down to the ground in obvious pain, but he decided to stay in the game before striking out.

 Nootbaar was then removed from the game in the middle of the sixth inning while still struggling with pain.
-He was diagnosed with a lower abdominal contusion and he is listed as day to day.
+He was diagnosed with a lower abdominal contusion.